icpm-kth/uqsa/README.md

 This is an R package that performs *parameter estimation*, *uncertainty quantification*, and *global sensitivity analysis* using Bayesian methods and ABC-MCMC sampling.
 It is primarily designed for **biochemical reaction networks** describing intracellular cellular pathways and similar.
-All information about the model as well as the experimental data used for parameter estimation and uncertainty quantification is stored in SBtab.
+All information about the model as well as the experimental data used for parameter estimation and uncertainty quantification is stored in SBtab [1].

 * **Source code:** https://github.com/icpm-kth/uqsa/
 * **Documentation** https://icpm-kth.github.io/uqsa/
 * **Examples:** https://icpm-kth.github.io/uqsa/articles/examples_overview.html
 * **Cite:** https://icpm-kth.github.io/uqsa/articles/cite.html

+[1] Lubitz, T., Hahn, J., Bergmann, F.T., Noor, E.,.
+Klipp, E, Liebermeister, W. (2016).
+SBtab: A flexible table format for data exchange in systems biology.
+Bioinformatics, 15;32(16), 2559-61

 ## Acknowledgements